usman2789/usman2789/README.md

 ## 🧭 About Me

-I'm a **Web Engineer with 2 years of experience**, with a GIS/Remote Sensing background on the side.
+I'm a **Web Engineer with 2 years of experience**, with a GIS background on the side.

-The one thing I care about most: **every student should be able to start their tech journey early** — not stumble into their first real project in 2nd year of university, and not miss the door entirely because they never had access to it.
-That belief shapes everything I build, including the work I do as an active member of the **AWS Student Builder Group community**, running sessions and mentorship spaces for students who don't know where to begin.
+The thing I care about most is: **every student should be able to start their tech journey early** — not stumble into their first real project in 2nd year of university, and not miss the door entirely because they never had access to it.
+That belief shapes everything I build, including the work I do as an Web Engineer.Along this I am an active member of the **AWS Student Builder Group community**, running sessions and helping students who don't know where to begin.Teaching the funda build things that holds somevalue to learn cool stuff.

 <br/>

 ## 🚀 Building TaleemKaSafar

-**TaleemKaSafar** is an **AI-based learning platform** built around the exact same mission — giving students, especially those with no early exposure to tech and no formal schooling behind them, a real place to start learning.
+**TaleemKaSafar** is an **AI-based learning platform** built around the exact same mission — giving students, especially those with access to less resources for academia and no early exposure to tech and no formal schooling behind them, a real place to start learning.

 <br/>